Refinitiv/refinitiv-ui/documents/src/pages/utils/cache.md

 import { LocalCache } from '@refinitiv-ui/utils/cache.js';
 // Create cache and use the storage const cache = new LocalCache(
+  // TODO: Should actually document this as just the name of the cache.
+A user should have to worry about any prefixes.
   // prefix key for localstorage or database name for indexeddb 'my-cache',
   { storage: 'indexeddb' } // config with storage type